-- > appointed a new Executive Director and determined their remuneration; - > reviewed the structure of the Long-Term Incentive Plan for 2023 awards onwards; - reviewed the performance of the executive management incentive scheme against their 2021 objectives and approved bonus payments; - > approved executive management pay increases; - > set 2022 objectives and performance metrics for the executive management incentive scheme; - reviewed the 2021 performance against the Long-Term Incentive Plan performance target; - > succession planning; and - > reviewed the Committee's Performance Evaluation.
+- > reviewed the structure of the Long-Term Incentive Plan for 2024 awards onwards: - reviewed the performance of the executive management incentive scheme against their 2022 objectives and approved bonus payments; - > approved executive management pay increases; - set 2023 objectives and performance metrics for the executive management incentive scheme; - reviewed the 2022 performance against the Long-Term Incentive Plan performance target; - > reviewed the exit package for Dr. Steels; - > board and senior management succession planning; and - > reviewed the Committee's Performance Evaluation.